bouril/nano-tselector-hats/README.md

 Sadly, to run over collections of files that have different tree structure (e.g. data vs. MC, which have different branches), one would have to disable some branches.
 The perfect function, `TTreeReader::DeregisterValueReader`, is a [protected member function](https://root.cern.ch/doc/v608/classTTreeReader.html#ab9df60de0ade744cb2d5ef423cd12aec).
 I don't know why, but I plan to ask.
 There are a few workarounds, one is to have one selector for data and one for MC, having them call a common external function.
+Another is to use `MakeClass`, which gives more manual control over branch loading, but comes at a heavy cost for NanoAOD, where the array sizes become hardcoded.
 Keep in mind that all `TTreeReaderValue` and `TTreeReaderArray` objects are public members of the selector, so you can just pass your selector by reference to external functions, and they can access all the variables.